algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 The following movements will be included in the game:

-To assign keys, it's simple in Godot, we need to in the general panel go to Project -> Project Settings -> Input Map.
+To assign keys, it's simple in Godot, we need to in the general panel and go to Project -> Project Settings -> Input Map.

 Then all we have to do is add your keys and link them to their actions.

 ![alt text](./images/Godot_key.png)

-Players can move in four directions (up, down, left, right), jump and sprint using the following key combinations:
+Players can move in four directions (up, down, left, right), jump, and sprint using the following key combinations:

 | Key     | Direction |
 | --------| --------- |